dkolbly/cli/README.md

 **Notice:** This is a fork of the **v2** branch of the awesome library `github.com/urfave/cli` that adds support for convenient "required" flags (c.f. [#85](https://github.com/urfave/cli/issues/85).
-Note that the v2 branch is considered fairly unstable, and this fork will be tracking the upstream branch to the extent possible.
+This, the **v3** branch adds module support per the recommendations at https://github.com/golang/go/wiki/Modules#releasing-modules-v2-or-higher

 cli is a simple, fast, and fun package for building command line apps in Go.
 The goal is to enable developers to write fast and